itsthecheat/project_01/README.md

 <h3>Built with Javascript, jQuery, HTML and CSS</h3>

-1. Move the dog image with the cursor to catch all the cats.
+<p text-align="justify">Move the dog image with the cursor to catch all the cats.
-   When cats are gone, the game is won.
+When cats are gone, the game is won.</p>

-<p>The game relies on collision detection to determine whether
+<p text-align="justify">The game relies on collision detection to determine whether
 the dog is touching the cat.
 Once able to determine the width, height and x, y coordinates of the elements to detect, an if statement can be used to set certain actions to occur